Incisionless Surgery for Chronic Heartburn or Reflux

 TIF (transoral incisionless fundoplication)

-TIF (transoral incisionless fundoplication) is the most advanced procedure for safely and effectively treating chronic acid reflux, also known as gastroesophageal reflux disease (GERD).
+TIF (transoral incisionless fundoplication) is an advanced procedure for treating chronic acid reflux, also known as gastroesophageal reflux disease (GERD).
 A completely incisionless procedure, TIF reconstructs the antireflux barrier to provide a solution to the anatomical root cause of GERD.
 The procedure is for patients who are dissatisfied with current pharmaceutical therapies or are concerned about the long-term effects of daily use of reflux medications.

-TIF is performed endoscopically using the innovative EsophyX surgical device from EndoGastric Solutions.
+TIF is performed endoscopically using the innovative EsophyX surgical device.
 In clinical studies, 93% of patients remained free of their heartburn and 79% off their daily PPIs (proton pump inhibitors) at two years after the TIF procedure.

 What is GERD?